jiawang1/req-jsx/README.md

 # req-jsx
-require-js plugin for loading jsx file
+require-js plugin for require js to load jsx file, it bases on babel.